RocketCommunicationsInc/astro-uxds/_content/components/drop-down.md

 ## Appearance and Behavior

-To learn more about adding Help Text to Select Menus, see the [Forms and Validation](/patterns/forms-and-validation) guidance.
+To learn more about adding Help Text or Validation to Select Menus, see the [Forms and Validation](/patterns/forms-and-validation) guidance.

 ## Examples